hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 2. An ACK + ECN frame is detected as lost

 Further reduction of over head is possible if the CE counter does not increase, which is for instance the case when QUIC is application limited and does not fill the bottleneck.
 It is not necessary to frequently indicate that the ECT(0) or ECT(1) increases with frequent feedback as these counters are only used for fault detection.
-In such cases it is sufficient to send an ACK + ECN frame once per RTT [NOTE 'once per RTT' can be discussed]
+In such cases it is sufficient to send an ACK + ECN frame once per RTT [NOTE 'once per RTT' can be discussed], [NOTE 2, to be discussed if this complicates design too much]

 # ECN support in various OS stacks
 The network stack support for ECN varies between operating systems.
 In principle, what is needed is the ability to set and read the ECN bits in the IP header, from user space, in other words this access should preferably be possible without root privilege.